 The chemicals in hair dye will also damage your hair follicles.
-This means that new hair will have a hard time growing, increasing the risk of
+This means that new hair will have a hard time growing, increasing the risk of baldness and hair loss.

 Typically, a follicle makes hair by fusing protein cells together.
 But with enough exposure to chemicals, a hair follicle will die.
 Once it’s destroyed, it can’t be revived, which is why baldness is so hard to treat.